mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.1/index.md

 A permanent fix for the issue requires upgrading to Kommander 2.2.1 or higher.
 In the meantime, a docker container is available that contains a script that extends the validity of the Cluster CA to 10 years, fixes the certificate reload issue, and restarts the affected pods once the new certificates are issued.

-The workaround applies to any environment (networked, air-gapped, on-prem, etc.) and fixes the issue regardless of your issuer type ([SelfSigned][selfsigned] for air-gapped environments, [ACME][acme], or your own certificate issuer configured separately for your institution).
+The docker container can be applied to the management cluster in any environment (networked, air-gapped, on-prem, etc.) and remediate the issue regardless of your CA issuer type ([SelfSigned][selfsigned] for air-gapped environments, [ACME][acme], or your own certificate issuer configured separately for your institution).

+If there are any workload clusters attached to the management cluster, they will also be remediated.

+Note that this container does not in any way affect, nor change certificates associated with a custom domain you may have created for the cluster.

 To fix the issue on an impacted cluster,  run this command: